courselabs/dev/labs/branching-merging/README.md

 > You'll get an error, because your account doesn't have access to write to the courselabs repo.

-But you have your own fork, so you can push to that:
+But you have your own fork which you do have permissions for, so you can push to that:

 ```
 git push fork main